kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 // EvictionRequestStatus represents the last observed status of the eviction request. type EvictionRequestStatus struct {
-    // Conditions can be used by interceptors to share additional information about the eviction.
+    // Conditions contain information about the eviction request.
-	// request.
 	//
-	// Eviction request specific conditions are: Complete.
+	// Eviction request specific conditions are: Evicted or Canceled.
 	//
-	// Complete condition means that the eviction request is no longer being processed by any
+	// - Canceled means that the eviction request is no longer being processed by any eviction
-	// eviction interceptor.
-This may be either because the pod has been terminated or deleted, or
+	//   interceptor because the eviction request has been canceled.
-	// because the eviction request has been canceled.
+	// - Evicted means that the target has been evicted (e.g. a pod has been terminated or deleted).
+	// This field is managed by Kubernetes.
     // +optional
     // +patchMergeKey=type
     // +patchStrategy=merge